Alejandro-M-Cruz/interpreter-in-go/README.md

 To run the interpreter, follow these steps:

 1. Ensure that Go is installed on your system.
-You can download and install it from the official Go website.
+You can download and install it from the <a href="https://go.dev/dl" target="_blank">official Go website</a>.

 1. Clone this repository to your local machine.